Priyansh69420/React-Native-Avaitor-Crash-Game/README.md

 Key Features
 Dual Game Modes:
-Aviator Mode: Watch as your multiplier ascends with a virtual plane—cash out before it flies away to secure your winnings Crash Mode: Bet on when the multiplier will crash in this fast-paced, high-risk game variant
+Aviator Mode:- Watch as your multiplier ascends with a virtual plane—cash out before it flies away to secure your winnings Crash Mode:- Bet on when the multiplier will crash in this fast-paced, high-risk game variant

 Real-Time Multiplayer Experience:
 Live global leaderboards showcasing top players